-6.2 Quadrant B Evaluation Elements - If the timber product's evaluation falls within quadrant B, then some additional due diligence is required to avoid the risk associated with the species.
-In addition to all the requirements of 6.1, the Entity shall take the following steps:

-6.2.1 The Coordinator shall ensure that any necessary paperwork for species on CITES list Appendices II or III or partially protected by national law is in order and authentic.

-6.2.2 FCS or Legality Verification (See Section 6.1.3).
-If the Entity uses a Forest Certification Scheme or legality verification to address species risk, it shall require a valid Chain of Custody certificate or a certified sourcing certificate.

-6.3 Quadrant C Evaluation Elements - If the timber product's evaluation falls within quadrant C, then more due diligence is required to avoid the risk associated with weak governance in the Country of Harvest.
-The Entity shall take the following steps:
+- 6.2 Quadrant B Evaluation Elements If the Timber product's evaluation falls within quadrant B, then some additional Due Diligence is required to avoid the risk associated with the species.
+In addition to all the requirements of 6.1, the Entity shall take the following steps: - 6.2.1 The Coordinator shall ensure that any necessary paperwork for species on CITES list Appendices II or III or partially protected by national law is in order and authentic. - 6.2.2 FCS or Legality Verification (see Section 6.1.3).
+If the Entity uses a Forest Certification Scheme or Legality Verification to address species risk, it shall require a valid Chain of Custody certificate or a certified sourcing certificate. - 6.3 Quadrant C Evaluation Elements If the Timber product's evaluation falls within quadrant C, then more Due Diligence is required to avoid the risk associated with weak governance in the Country of Harvest.
+The Entity shall take the following steps: - 6.3.1 Questionnaire The Coordinator shall collect a questionnaire and legality declaration (see Appendices A.5 and A.8) from the supplier on an annual basis.

-6.3.1 Questionnaire - The Coordinator shall collect a questionnaire and legality declaration (See Appendices A.5 and A.8) from the supplier on an annual basis.
-When the supplier is merely an intermediary between the forest/mill and the Entity, every effort should be made to ensure that the forest/mill is answering the questionnaire directly.
-(See Appendix A.6)
+When the supplier is merely an intermediary between the forest or mill and the Entity, every effort should be made to ensure that the forest or mill answers the questionnaire directly (see Appendix A.6).

-6.3.2 Due Diligence Procedure

-6.3.2.1 Evidence of Legality - The Coordinator shall request all or some of the following documents as evidence of legality:

-- Logging permit - List/map with the valid concession or harvest title - Forest Management Plan approval as well as any additional documents according to applicable legal requirements.
-(See Section 5.1.2)
+- 6.3.2 Due Diligence Procedure - 6.3.2.1 Evidence of legality The Coordinator shall request all or some of the following documents as evidence of legality: - Logging permit - List or map with the valid concession or harvest title - Forest Management Plan approval as well as any additional documents according to applicable legal requirements (see Section 5.1.2) - Due Diligence summary from the applicable Forest Certification Scheme